 Class piano instruction for music majors and non-majors.
-0 lecture hours, 2 lab hours nour
+0 lecture hours, 2 lab hours hours.
+Topics to be listed on student's permanent academic record.

-Advanced Special Topics in Music
+MUS 295 Advanced Special Topics in Music Prerequisite: Consent of department

 Deals with current topics in music not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
-May be repeated with different topics to maximum of four credit hours.
-Topics to be listed on student's permanent academic record.
+May be repeated with different topics to maximum of four credit